microsoft/STRIDES/extramural reporting/README.md

-# Create Logic App to Push Data to NIH
+# Use Azure Data Share to Push Data to NIH

 Please see note here: [Required resources to request from NIH](#Required-resources-from-NIH)